Latex vs. Hybrid: What’s the Difference?

 See our gel memory foam vs latex guide for an in-depth comparison of these cooling materials.

-Memory foam is more contouring than latex.
+When it comes to the differences between memory foam and latex, memory foam is more contouring than latex.
 Latex wants to retain its shape, while memory foam wants to alter its shape to take yours.
 However, there’s a tradeoff.
 Latex might be slightly less adaptable than the memory foam in an average hybrid, but it’s a whole lot more responsive.

 Anyone who moves around at all during the night will appreciate that latex instantly springs back into place as soon as they change positions.